 Woman, boy, 5, drown in Houston home of ex-Dodger Crawford

-HOUSTON — A 5-year-old boy and a woman drowned in the backyard pool of former LA Dodger player Carl Crawford’s Houston home, according to reports.
+HOUSTON — A 5-year-old boy and a woman drowned in the backyard pool of former Los Angeles Dodgers player Carl Crawford’s Houston home, according to reports.

 Houston police were called about 2:40 p.m.
 Saturday for a reported drowning at a north Houston home that property and business records list as belonging to Crawford, The Houston Chronicle reports.